Touch Sensitivity (Tactile Defensiveness): When Clothes Hurt

 silky material, and it worked!!)

-The last thing you can try is a tight fitting lycra / spandex undershirt
+you can try is a tight fitting lycra / spandex undershirt

 or a "compression shirt" underneath her shirt to give her some calming

 deep pressure input and keep the "itchy" shirt off her skin directly.